Fairfield University Scholarships (2025–2026)

 Is it renewable?

-Yes — renewable for up to eight semesters if you maintain the required GPA, remain in good standing, and meet program standards.
+Yes — for up to eight semesters, provided you maintain the required GPA, good program standing, and confirmed financial need.

 Can it stack with other aid?

-Because it covers full cost of attendance, other institutional grants are typically adjusted; outside scholarships may be applied per standard packaging rules up to the cost of attendance.
+Since Company Scholars covers the full cost of attendance, other institutional grants are typically adjusted, but outside scholarships may be applied per standard packaging rules up to the COA.

 ⭐ What Fairfield University Is Especially Known For